mrkentman/R_Learning/TidyTuesday/2024/Week 43 - World Factbook/README.md

 > The *World Factbook* provides basic intelligence on the history, people, government,
 > economy, energy, geography, environment, communications, transportation, military,
 > terrorism, and transnational issues for 265 world entities.

-Which countries have the highest number of internet users per square kilometer?
-Which countries have the highest percentage of internet users?

-You might want to join this dataset with past TidyTueday datasets that featured country information!